Daet: Pre-colonial period

 Daet was already an old community even before the discovery of the Philippines by Magellan in 1521.
 An ancient tomb unearthed in the Bicol region revealed references described in the Panayam manuscripts known to oriental history as corresponding to the first half of the thirteenth century.
 The early settlers were believed to be direct descendants of the group of datus who escaped from the court of Brunei to evade the enmity of a ruling rajah.

 Spanish colonial period

-In 1571, Juan de Salcedo arrived at the Bicol Region in quest for gold found in Camarines Norte and discovered that Daet was already a thriving settlement and noted that the houses were clustered together for reason of safety and protection.
-In June 1583, through a Franciscan Order confirmed the founding of Doctrinas including Daet.
+In 1571, Juan de Salcedo, a Spanish conquistador arrived in the Bicol Region during an expedition in search of gold, particularly in the mountains of Camarines.
+He found Daet to be an already established and thriving settlement, with houses clustered together for safety and protection.
+In June 1583, the Franciscan Order confirmed the establishment of several doctrinas or mission settlements, including Daet.